-Then, he was an envoy to the Court of Vienna in 1565.
+Then, Báthory was again János Zsigmond’s envoy to the Court of Vienna in 1565.
 He was presenting the terms of peace sent by his king.
 As it turned out, King János Zsigmond changed his mind and declined his peace offer by asking for the help of the Ottomans.
 King Maximilian got very angry because of this and had Báthory arrested.
 He kept him in captivity in Vienna for two years.
 As a result of this, Báthory came to hate Maximilian to the extent that he refused to use the German language for the rest of his life.
 He could get home only in 1567 and he decided to stay at his domains.
 If you would like to learn more about the eagle nest of the Báthory family, read the history of Nyírbátor on my page:

 King János Zsigmond was guilty of his imprisonment but instead of compensating Báthory, the king developed a strong dislike against him.
 Yet, we do not have to judge the king too harshly because he was forced to decline his previous peace offer to Maximilian because of a Turk attack.
 János Zsigmond did not have a male heir so he left a Last Will in which he appointed a few Hungarian lords to carry govern the country after his death.
 However, he omitted Báthory’s name from the list of these names.
 Quite unexpectedly, the king died soon after this on 14 March 1571.
 The lords who had been appointed in his Last Will had to face a rather difficult situation.
 As it was, Transylvania was stuck between the Habsburgs and the Ottomans and both superpowers wanted to seize the rule.
 Fortunately, Transylvania was equally far away from them.